 Vitamin D Benefits: Conclusion

-We have shown that vitamin D is vital for your bone, muscle and tendon strength, blood vessels’ health by supporting calcium absorption.
-It plays a significant role in your cognitive functions, mood and energy levels.
-It’s crucial for libido and reproduction, the immune system and our resilience to many diseases including cancer.
-And healthy levels of vitamin D is not based on just taking one supplement, but stands on three main pillars: sunlight, movement, and nutrients.
+We have shown that vitamin D is vital for your bone, muscle and tendon strength, and the health of your blood vessels through its role in calcium absorption.
+It plays a significant role in cognitive function, mood regulation, and energy levels.
+It’s also crucial for libido and reproduction, immune system support, and resilience against diseases including cancer.